- Overview

 Thurs., Jan.
 16 Hopkins Wetlands | Tanager Rainforest Lodge

-We then head south following the coast, and plan to arrive at Tanager Rainforest Lodge by mid-afternoon.
-Settle in for four nights from this outstanding location.
+We arrive at Tanager Rainforest Lodge and settle in for four nights from this outstanding location.
 Tanager Rainforest Lodge is located on the forested banks of the Rio Grande River (inflatable tubes make swimming fun and are provided for leisure time).
 This is one of the very best birding lodges in Belize, with attractive grounds, a swimming pool, and locally-influenced accommodations with thatched roofs that include hardwood interiors, sparkling bathrooms, comfortable furnishings, and fully screened windows.

 Before dinner, we may spot Russet-naped Wood-Rail and scampering agouti on the open lawns fronting the main lodge building, which has a breezy, covered porch, Wi-Fi access, and comfortable seating—perfect for relaxing with an afternoon drink or morning coffee, while watching Rufous-tailed Hummingbird at the feeders or pondering your bird list.